 This Autumn wedding took place at Gate Street Barn in Surrey.
 Sam and Simon chose to really run with the autumnal theme and it was stunning.
 Sam’s sister, Sophie just so happens to be the super talented florist behind The Bloomery in Twickenham and pulled out all of the stops.

 Charlotte & Dilip hosted their classic wedding at the stunning setting of Christ Hospital, the boarding school that the groom attended.
+As a backdrop it really did have the wow factor!
 Charlotte, a fashion designer, was able to create a stunningly classic wedding with the most amazing attention to detail.
 For more images and details, visit the feature on Rock My Wedding.

 Sophie & Chris hosted their English Country garden wedding at Sophie’s parents home in Putney, London.
 It really was the perfect setting for them.
 Now living in Portland in the US it was hugely evident how important family is to them and it was fantastic to see 2 families join and traditions merge to create a truly personal day.

-Hollie & Dom were married last Autumn at the ever incredible venue, Aynhoe Park.
-This wedding has been featured on Rock My Wedding which they claimed (and I agree!) had some of the best aisle style they’ve seen!
-Hollie ensured that the Autumnal theme was brought indoors to the orangery, using leaves to pave the way down the aisle, but also a stunning arch to frame them.
+Hollie & Dom chose an Aynhoe Park autumn wedding day.
+Having been featured on Rock My Wedding they claimed this wedding had some of the best aisle style they’ve seen!
+I have to agree!
+Hollie ensured that the Aynhoe Park Autumn wedding look was brought indoors to the orangery, using leaves to pave the way down the aisle, but also a stunning arch to frame them.